Puente de España

 The Puente de España (lit.
-'Bridge of Spain') was a bridge that spanned the Pasig River in the Philippines, connecting the areas of Binondo and Ermita, Manila, on Calle Nueva (now E.T.
+'Bridge of Spain') was a bridge that spanned the Pasig River in the Philippines, connecting the areas of Intramuros and Binondo, on Calle Nueva (now E.T.
 Yuchengco St) with central Manila.
 The span was the oldest established in the country before it was damaged by a flood in 1914.
 The bridge was replaced by the Jones Bridge, constructed from 1919 to 1921, located one block downriver from Puente de España on Calle Rosario (now Quintin Paredes St).

 Puente Grande

 The Puente Grande with wooden superstructure spanning the Pasig River as sketched in 1794 by Fernando Brambila, a member of the Malaspina Expedition.

 The first bridge to cross the Pasig River was the Puente Grande, a ten-span bridge opened in 1630 by the Spanish colonial government.
 Work on the bridge started in 1626 during the term of Spanish Governor-General Fernándo de Silva, who reported that the city had decided to build a stone bridge over the river.
 The beam bridge connected Intramuros and the Binondo business district, making travel across the river easier and faster than the ferry service that existed before.
 The bridge was completed in 1630 under Juan Niño de Tabora.
 The bridge was built without cost to the treasury, as the Sangleys (Chinese) had paid for it because it relieved them of ferryboat charges.